gjsrkjjfksn/PrimerDesigner/README.md

 ```
 ## Running PrimerDesigner

 Create a file containing the protein coding-sequences and their names.
-Each line should contain and protein name and its DNA coding sequence, separated by a tab.
+Each line should contain a protein's name and its DNA coding-sequence, separated by a tab.

 ### Running the PrimerDesginer Algorithm